 Turn on email signing

-To maintain the safety and security of the email service, we use DKIM signing for all emails.
+To maintain the safety and security of the email service, we use DKIM signing for all email messages.
 We now sign all email traffic not signed with DKIM originating from Google Cloud domains with d=*.gappssmtp.com.
 This should not cause any email delivery issues.
 In the rare event that your email is rejected, contact the receiving server administrator.
 In particular, you should suggest that receivers not reject emails based on a missing or unverifiable DKIM signature.
 See RFC 4871.
 To prevent any issues, we encourage you to add your own DKIM signature to your emails.

-To begin signing mail messages with the domain key:
+Begin signing mail messages with the domain key

 - Click Authenticate email.